Alansdjn/Secure-Robotic-Shipping/README.md

 d.
 Noncooperative authentication

-　　When we come into this stage, robot launches a new terminal and setup python3 environment:
+　　When we come into this stage, robot launches a new terminal and runs:

-_source ~/venv3/bin/activate_
+_python capture.py_

 　　In this way, we successfully captured an image of pedestrian, did pedestrian detection in it, resize the person&#39;s image and stored it in &quot;/data/reid\_robot/&quot;.